belyakov-am/video-streaming/docs/setup.md

 For developing and testing locally just use docker (you can also just run `main.py` from PyCharm).

+Backend is using FastAPI framework that autogenerates API documentation with Swagger.
+It can be accessed by `/docs` handle (e.g. `localhost:8000/docs`).

 ### Docker
 Being in the root repository directory just run:
 ```shell